Inclusion update for the built environment and renewables industries

 Newsletter 41: Bumper Edition - Burn out, respect. procurement and HR/ DEI relationships

 Constructing Rainbows advises built environment and renewables organisations across the globe who have an aim of making our industry inclusive for all.
-To find out more visit www.constructingrainbows.co.uk
+To find out more visit www.constructingrainbows.co.uk This newsletter will provide you with some updates on what others are doing, within the built environment, renewables and in other industries.

 In Ground Engineering Magazine, Natalie Wride shared her thoughts on social mobility barriers within the engineering profession.